nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### **DetailedInfo**

-Parent class of the three different types of `DetailedInfo`, which are `DetailedContact`, `DetailedModule` and `DetailedSkill`.
+This is the parent class of the three different types of `DetailedInfo`, which are `DetailedContact`, `DetailedModule` and `DetailedSkill`.

 <br>